michalhudecek/chatgpt-right-click/README.md

 - Internet connection (for ChatGPT API access)

 ## Extension Settings
-This extension may provide the following settings:
+This extension provides the following settings:
-- `chatgptRightClick.apiKey`: Set your OpenAI API key.
+- `chatgpt-right-click.openaiApiKey`: Set your OpenAI API key.
-- `chatgptRightClick.model`: Choose the ChatGPT model to use.
+- `chatgpt-right-click.model`: Default ChatGPT model to use (can be changed per prompt).

 ## Known Issues
 - Some features may require a valid OpenAI API key.